skip to content

 (1) Maximum pension benefit per year of service.

-Note: The DPSP limit is one-half of the money purchase RPP annual contribution limit.
+(3) The DPSP limit is one-half of the money purchase RPP annual contribution limit.
+Employer contributions cannot exceed the lesser of the annual limit and 18% of an employee's compensation for the year.

 Maximum Pensionable EarningsBasic ExemptionMaximum Contributory EarningsEmployee and Employer RateMaximum Employee / Employer ContributionMaximum Self-Employed Contribution